galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/faqs/host_removal.md

 contributors: [EngyNasr]
 ---

-The abbreviation (i.e. the genus) is the first word in the list of possible hosts [here](https://github.com/lskatz/Kalamari/blob/master/src/Kalamari_v3.9.1.tsv): The names are the scientific names for species, which would be shown on the taxonomy tree if you would look up the common name (i.e. bovine) on Wikipedia.
+The abbreviation (i.e. the genus) is the first word in the [list of possible hosts] (https://github.com/lskatz/Kalamari/blob/master/src/Kalamari_v3.9.1.tsv): The names are the scientific names for species, which would be shown on the taxonomy tree if you would look up the common name (i.e. bovine) on Wikipedia.